 - We then use that personal data to send you your login details for the Hub so that you can access it.
 We occasionally use your personal data to send you notifications about the Hub other than your login details.

-- We store this information indefinitely so that you can continue to use the resources contained in the Hub after your programme has ended.
+- We store this information for the performance of a contract (Art.
+6.1.b) for 10 years so that you can continue to use the resources contained in the Hub after your programme has ended.

 The IDG Alumni Network